awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 **Note**
 You can attach AWS managed policies and customer managed policies\.
 AWS Chatbot roles support both types of IAM policies\.

 1. Choose the policy you want by choosing its name\.
 You can use the **Search** box to search for the policy by its name or by a partial string of characters\.
-For example, all IAM policies associated with AWS Chatbot includes the character string **Chatbot** as part of the policy name\.
+For example, all IAM policies associated with AWS Chatbot include the character string **Chatbot** as part of the policy name\.
 Following are the preconfigured customer managed policies available for AWS Chatbot:
    + **AWS\-Chatbot\-NotificationsOnly\-Policy**
    + **AWS\-Chatbot\-LambdaInvoke\-Policy**
    + **AWS\-Chatbot\-ReadOnly\-Commands\-Policy**